Specialist Assessments

 Autism Assessments

-Where appropriate, assessments may contribute to a diagnostic process and support recommendations for home, school and broader support systems.
+Where appropriate, assessments may contribute to a broader diagnostic process and practical recommendations for home, school and ongoing support.

 Screening and Diagnosis – What to Expect